-Budgeted cost: £26,000
+Budgeted cost: £30,000

-Activity Evidence that supports this approach Challenge number(s) addressed Clear systems in place for monitoring attendance and ensuring intervention when it is needed and provision of independent EWO.
+Activity Evidence that supports this approach Challenge number(s) addressed Clear systems in place for monitoring attendance and ensuring intervention when it is needed and provision of independent EWO and school Attendance Officer.
 Extensive research suggests that there is a clear link between attendance at school and positive academic outcomes for students.
 It is also clear that students' holistic well-being suffers when they do not attend school regularly.
 Lower attendance.